lp-rmaeda/CordovaMessagingSDKSample/apps/AndroidSample/README.md

 # Sample for Android

-> A sample for testing each feature in LiveEngage
+> A sample for testing each feature in LiveEngage on Android native application

 # What is this?

 This is a sample implementation for Android native application integrating [Apache Cordova](https://cordova.apache.org/) and [Mobile Messaging SDK for Android](https://developers.liveperson.com/mobile-app-messaging-sdk-for-android-overview.html).
 The purpose of this application is to test and upgrade the plugin [MessagingSDKPlugin](../../plugins/MessagingSDKPlugin/).

+Indeed there are the past version of code in other branches, however; we should NOT directly use these code, but should refactor these along with the great design, not the implementation.

-There's no guarantee that code here does work for business requirement accordingly.
+No need to say, there's no guarantee that code here does work for business requirement accordingly.

 # Prerequisite